rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ### Workshop

-For this workshop, you will need two servers with Pacemaker services installed, configured and secured as described in the previous chapters.
+For this workshop, you will need two servers with Pacemaker services installed, configured, and secured, as described in the previous chapters.

-You will configure a higly available Apache cluster.
+You will configure a highly available Apache cluster.

-Our two servers have the following IP addresses:
+Your two servers have the following IP addresses:

 * server1: 192.168.1.10
 * server2: 192.168.1.11